This post was most recently updated on November 24, 2021

-Seek success in 2019 by strengthening your professional presence online before your next job search.
-Here are the top 4 things to keep in mind to help you land the job of your dreams this year:
+Prepare for success this year by strengthening your professional presence online before your next job search.
+Here are the top 4 pieces of job search advice to keep in mind to help you land the job of your dreams this year:

 Social media: you either love it or you hate it.
 Either way, it’s a crucial aspect of modern society, even when it comes to your job search.
 When you apply for a new job position, your character and reputation will be subject to a social media background check.
 Will your name’s search results pass the test?